 Certain health conditions or behaviors that can lead to acquired cardiomyopathy include:

-- Use of some chemotherapy drugs and radiation to treat cancer
+- Use of some chemotherapy medicines and radiation to treat cancer.

 Types of cardiomyopathy include: